-The advances constitute a central learning experience in the program in which students are exposed to leaders, scholars from churches, businesses, and nonprofits, doing work that ignites their imaginations and resources them to better lead in their own contexts.
+The advances constitute a central learning experience in the program in which students are exposed to leaders, scholars from churches, businesses, and nonprofits, doing work that ignites their imaginations, pushs the boundaries of their thinking, and resources them to better lead in their own contexts.

 Students participate in three advances during the coursework phase of the program:

-- Orientation Advance (at the beginning first year of the program)
+- Orientation Advance (beginning of the first year of the program)

 Collaborating with local institutions, George Fox Seminary hosts the advances in a variety of dynamic global venues.
 Past venues include: